DannyFirmin/java-exercises-comp1110/src/comp1110/lab4/README.md

 1. Open your assignment two repo in IntelliJ.
 2. If **any group member** has any uncommitted changes, commit and push the changes, and if necessary pull them, before starting the upstream pull (VCS -> Commit Changes...).
 3. Select VCS -> Git -> Remotes...
-4. Select the "+" button to add the comp1110 labs repo as a remote upstream repo (Name: `upstream` URL:`https://gitlab.cecs.anu.edu.au/comp1110/comp1110-ass2.git`, or `comp1140-ass2.git` if you're in 1140).
+4. Select the "+" button to add the comp1110 assignment 2 repo as a remote upstream repo (Name: `upstream` URL:`https://gitlab.cecs.anu.edu.au/comp1110/comp1110-ass2.git`, or `comp1140-ass2.git` if you're in 1140).
 Select OK.
 5. Prepare to pull changes (VCS -> Git -> Pull...).
 6. Use the drop-down menu to change the 'Remote' to be`upstream(https://gitlab.cecs.anu.edu.au/comp1110/comp1110-ass2.git)`, or `comp1140-ass2.git` if you're in 1140.
 7. Refresh the list of branches by clicking the refresh button to the right of the dropdown.
 8. Select the `upstream/master` branch.
 9. Click `Pull`.
 This should behave just like a merge and work without further interaction.
-If not, you may need tomerge, in which case you should consult your tutor if you're unsure what	to do.
+If not, you may need to merge, in which case you should consult your tutor if you're unsure what	to do.
 10. Bring up the `Version Control` panel at the bottom of your IntelliJ window, and select `Log`, and notice that you now have new changes in your history.
 10. `Push` your merge (VCS -> Git -> Push...)
 11. Your group members can now pull the repo and will see the changes.